A Hopeless Passion

 Pages 372-377

 Introductory Note: “A Hopeless Passion” is about a man who, though consumed with a lifelong desire to see his writings published, is in fact a terrible writer.
 It is a lighthearted satire of both the periodical industry and those who have pretensions of being something that they are not, and thus fits in well with the humorous, socially-conscious tone of many of the stories in the The Train.
-This story can be best appreciated in the context of the Victorian period, which saw a surge in literacy rates and a consequent rise of literature for the masses.
-This opening up of the publication industry, the story suggests, also led to the perception that anyone who could write could be given a voice, could have a chance at publication.

-Advisory: This story contains racial violence and racist language.
+Advisory: This story contains a racist reference.

 My young friend Ebenezer Waggles is the victim of a Hopeless Passion.
-He has a high forehead surmounted with curling hair, through the centre of which a little pathway conducts into the nape of his neck ; his eyes are large, and suffused by a tender melancholy ; his mouth is formed after the manner of a Cupid’s bow, and his chin is sharply pointed and has a hole in its extremity ; I don’t mention his nose, because it turns up, and rather mars the effect of his other features, but he is upon the whole a very striking looking person indeed.
+He has a high forehead surmounted with curling hair, through the centre of which a little pathway conducts into the nape of his neck; his eyes are large, and suffused by a tender melancholy; his mouth is formed after the manner of a Cupid’s bow, and his chin is sharply pointed and has a hole in its extremity; I don’t mention his nose, because it turns up, and rather mars the effect of his other features, but he is upon the whole a very striking looking person indeed.
 You could scarcely pass him in the street without remarking the distraught and wierdlike expression which he is in no way anxious to mitigate; and if you were in Cheapside itself, bent upon your Bulls and Bears, Cheques, Tare and Tret, Funds, or Invoices (which is Waggles’ general notion of City matters), and you were to meet him talking to himself, and with his hat on the back of his head, as his customs are, you would surely stop, if it was only to wonder what business he had there.1“Bulls and Bears” are terms that refer to the stock market.
 “Cheques, Tare and Tret” are commercial terms that refer to deductions from a purchase.

-He himself admits that he is not of the “ common clay,” and some of his friends affirm in addition that he is rather of the “ mere sham” (or “ foam of the sea”); whatever affectations he may have, however, they have nothing at all to do with his hopeless passion, for that is a reality which goes nigh to consume him, “ he thinks by day, he dreams of it by night;” he soliloquises about it in lonely places, and bores you with it if you sit by him in an omnibus; he woos its object with an unceasing importunity, and expends upon it his time, his talents, and his letter paper.
+He himself admits that he is not of the “common clay,” and some of his friends affirm in addition that he is rather of the “mere sham” (or “foam of the sea”); whatever affectations he may have, however, they have nothing at all to do with his hopeless passion, for that is a reality which goes nigh to consume him, “he thinks by day, he dreams of it by night;” he soliloquises about it in lonely places, and bores you with it if you sit by him in an omnibus; he woos its object with an unceasing importunity, and expends upon it his time, his talents, and his letter paper.

 And yet it is neither maid nor widow who is the goddess of his idolatry, and far less (for Waggles is the soul of honour) is it any body else’s wife; no maid, however coy, no widow, however suspicious, could indeed have held out such a siege so long.
 The idol of his heart is the Periodical Press, and his hopeless passion is to appear in print!
 To be in the third column of the supplement on Saturday, to be in yellow letters upon a crimson ground against blank walls for the ensuing week, to be (if such a bliss might only happen!) carried on a placard through the principal thoroughfares—that is the dream of his life, “the mirage (his own words) before his heated eyes in this vast Desert of Existence.”